Continuous-Data/AzDoAPITools/docs/classic-to-yaml-conversion.md

 ### Support for TFVC, GitHub, BitBucket source

 Right now the use-cases at the clients i've worked with was to deal with Azure DevOps hosted source code.
 I will need to do investigation / confirmation that this also works if you host your code externally and if not what changes are needed to incorporate this.

+### Multi-agent & sliced agent configuration on jobs

+multi-agent jobs are not supported.
+Neither is slicing.
+You can find more about Multi-Agent config [here](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/phases?view=azure-devops&tabs=yaml#multi-job-configuration) and more on slicing [here](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/phases?view=azure-devops&tabs=yaml#slicing).
+I have never worked with these setups nor am I aware of many companies using this.
+When I get some time I will dive into it.

 ### Release Definitions